Stochastic differential equation: Use in probability and mathematical finance

-The notation used in probability theory (and in many applications of probability theory, for instance mathematical finance) is slightly different.
+The notation used in probability theory (and in many applications of probability theory, for instance in signal processing with the filtering problem and in mathematical finance) is slightly different.
 It is also the notation used in publications on numerical methods for solving stochastic differential equations.
 This notation makes the exotic nature of the random function of time $\xi^\alpha$ in the physics formulation more explicit.
 In strict mathematical terms, $\xi^\alpha$ cannot be chosen as an ordinary function, but only as a generalized function.
 The mathematical formulation treats this complication with less ambiguity than the physics formulation.